 After completing the application form, students are responsible for requesting that their high school guidance office forward to the University an official copy of the secondary school record for admissions consideration.
 A transcript release form is available in the back of this viewbook catalog.
 Specific verification documents must be submitted to the Continuing Education Admissions Office.
 Verification documents include at least one of the following: an official high school transcript, a G.E.D. certificate or a passing score on a test approved by the U.S. Department of Education.
 It is the student's responsibility to provide verification of high school completion.
-Without such verification, the student may not be allowed to register or continue enrollment.
-When possible, the University would appreciate receiving a student's high school transcript at the same time as the application for admission.
+Without such verification, the student may not be allowed to register for the current term or continue enrollment.
+When possible, the University would prefer to receive the applicant's high school transcript at the same time as the application for admission.